bennettyardley/cyberpatriot-database/README.md

 # cyberpatriot-database
 A website that displays all the past scores that are entered into a MySQL database.
 Since I do not participate in the competition anymore I am uploading the source for the website that our team used to view all of the previous points we had scored.
-For obvious reasons, the database is not being uploaded but the structure for the Cyber_Patriot and Username databases can be easily replicated by looking through the code.
+For obvious reasons, the database is not being uploaded but the structure for the points and username databases can be easily replicated by looking through the code.

 ## index.html
 The landing page for the website